-Norfolk celebrates Lesbian, Gay, Bisexual and Transgender (LGBT) History Month

-Celebrating Difference: Challenging Homophobia in Primary Schools

-Friday 14th February 2014 09.00 - 16.30 at the Norwich Professional Development Centre, 144 Woodside Road, Norwich, NR7 9QL

-This course is about celebrating difference; enabling pupils to be themselves and promoting a positive environment.
-It will give clear practical strategies and tools for teaching children about different families - including those with two mums or two dads - responding to homophobic language, tackling homophobic bullying and making sure that all young people can grow up feeling safe and positive about themselves.
-We have three top National speakers presenting as well as Norfolk presenters - see attached course outline and their details.
+Norfolk celebrates Lesbian, Gay, Bisexual and Transgender (LGBT) History Month Celebrating Difference: Challenging Homophobia in Secondary schools Thursday 13th February 2014 09.00 - 16.30 at the Norwich Professional Development Centre, 144 Woodside Road, Norwich, NR7 9QL This course is about celebrating difference; enabling pupils to be themselves and promoting a positive environment.
+It will give clear practical strategies and tools for challenging homophobia such as responding to homophobic language, tackling homophobic bullying, ensuring that young people receive relevant information about sexual health and making sure that all young people can grow up feeling safe and positive about themselves.
+We have three top National speakers presenting as well as several Norfolk presenters - see attached course outline and their details.
 Did you know?